Dakota Indians mark hangings of 1862 with trek on horseback

 LINCOLN‘S REVIEW

 Lincoln demanded a review limiting the death sentences to those Dakota who raped or killed settlers.
-The number sentenced to hang was reduced to 38, but even in these cases the evidence was scanty, said Dan Stock, history centre director at the Minnesota Historical Society.
+The number sentenced to hang was reduced to 38, but even in these cases the evidence was scanty, said Dan Spock, history center director at the Minnesota Historical Society.

-The 38 condemned men stood on a large square gallows surrounded by soldiers.
-Thousands watched as a single blow with an axaxe cut a rope and dropped the scaffolding.

 Wingerd said she could understand why the Dakota fought, but the brutal killings of settlers could not be condoned and she could not agree with people who believed that no one should have been hanged.